elizg/banking-app/README.md

 # banking-app

-The project will evolve each week.
+Please note that this is an ongoing project which will evolve each week.

 Week 1: A banking console app featuring MVC design pattern